guoyingtao/Mantis/README.md

   * embedded mode

-  Under this mode, you can embed CropViewController into another UIViewController.
-That way you can add more customized edit features other than cropping.
+  In embedded mode, you can embed CropViewController into another UIViewController.
+This mode includes the standard cropping feature, while enabling users to customize other edit features.

 <p align="center">
     <img src="Images/embedded.png" height="300" alt="Mantis" />